What You Need for Your First NYC Apartment

 You’ve found your dream New York City apartment, signed the lease, picked your move-in date, and are all set to move into your first apartment!
 But wait… Now that you’ve secured your new luxury home, do you know what essentials you’ll need as soon as you move in?
 Buying every necessity may seem like an endless process, which is why we have a tip or two to share.
 Here we have the ultimate checklist for everything you’ll need to make your first new place feel like a home in no time!

 Here’s a breakdown of the basics you’ll need for every room in your apartment:

 For the Entryway

 Shoes off, please!
-If you’re not too keen on having dirt traveling across your brand new apartment, consider investing in a small area rug or entry mat to place by your front door.
+If you’re not too keen on having dirt traveling across your brand new one bedroom apartment, consider investing in a small area rug or entry mat to place by your front door.
 This will help catch dirt from visitors and pets after exploring the neighborhood.

 Next, let’s talk about organization.
 Entryways tend to be a smaller area, so having space for everything is important!
 Organize your hall closet with baskets for gloves, hats, and scarves.
 New Yorkers do a lot of walking – rain or shine – so pick out an umbrella holder to keep near the door.

 If room allows, add a small end table or bench to add a bit of decoration.
 A fun table lamp from Blu Dot will give the space a warm and welcoming feel, too!

 Luxury Amenities at The RegentFrom rooftop terraces to 24-hour door service, contact The Regent's leasing consultants today for a personalized tour.

 What You Can’t Dine Without